2011 Acura RL - Powertrain

 CLOSE-COUPLED CATALYSTS AND VARIABLE FLOW EXHAUST SYSTEM

-Like the previous RL engine, the exhaust manifolds of the new 3.7L V-6 are cast directly into the aluminum alloy cylinder heads to reduce weight, decrease parts count, and to create more space.
+The exhaust manifolds of the 3.7L V-6 are cast directly into the aluminum cylinder heads to reduce weight, decrease parts count and create more under-hood space.
 The result of the unique casting design is to position the two primary catalytic converters much closer to the combustion chambers.
 The 600 cell-per-square-inch, high-efficiency catalytic converters mount directly to the exhaust port of each cylinder head for extremely rapid converter "light-off" after the engine starts.
 A significant weight savings is realized by eliminating traditional design exhaust manifolds.

-Downstream of the close-coupled catalytic converters, a hydroformed 2-into-1 collector pipe carries exhaust gases to a secondary (single, 300 cell-per-square-inch) catalytic converter located under the passenger cabin floorboard.
-This high-flow secondary catalytic converter has a revised shape and a large 62mm outlet (up from the previous 55mm unit).
+Downstream of the close-coupled catalytic converters, a hydroformed 2-into-1 collector pipe carries exhaust gases to a secondary (single, 350 cell-per-square-inch) catalytic converter located under the passenger cabin floorboard.
+This high-flow secondary catalytic converter has a large inlet and outlet to enhance exhaust flow.
 To balance the engine's need for proper exhaust backpressure at low rpm and higher flow at high rpm, the RL's dual exhaust system incorporates a variable flow rate feature.
 An exhaust pressure-operated valve in the system has two specific operating modes.
-The low speed mode has a flow rate of 130 liters per second, but when the 3.7L engine crests 4,000 rpm, the exhaust pressure raises enough to open the special valve which in turn increases exhaust flow to 150 liters per second.
+The low speed mode has a flow rate of 130 liters per second, but when the 3.7L engine crests 4,000 rpm, the exhaust pressure raises enough to open the special valve which in turn increases exhaust system flow to 150 liters per second.

-The new 2009 RL 3.7L V-6 engine gains displacement, horsepower and torque without an increase in emissions.
-It meets the tough EPA TIER 2 – BIN 5 and CARB ULEV-2 emissions standards, and is certified to this level of emissions performance for 120,000 miles.
+The 2011 RL 3.7L V-6 engine meets the tough EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions standards, and is certified to this level of emissions performance for 120,000 miles.

-To further improve emissions compliance, the 3.7L V-6 makes use a new after-cat design exhaust gas recirculation (EGR) system that allows cleaner, cooler EGR gas to be fed back into the intake system.
-An EGR system, especially one that delivers a cleaner/cooler charge, reduces pumping loss for better fuel economy.
+To further improve emissions compliance, the 3.7L V-6 makes use an after-cat design exhaust gas recirculation (EGR) system that allows cleaner, cooler EGR gas to be fed back into the intake system.
+An EGR system, especially one that delivers a cleaner/cooler charge, reduces pumping loss for better fuel efficiency.

-Due to the increased displacement of the RL's new 3.7L V-6, a new starter motor with 18-percent more power is used.
 To ensure consistent starting, the RL has a 1-touch starter system that maintains starter engagement until the engine starts, even if the driver releases the ignition switch.
-Simply turn the starter switch (no clumsy keys are required) and the engine automatically starts up.
+Simply turn the starter switch (no key is required) and the engine automatically starts up.

 NOISE, VIBRATION AND HARSHNESS (NVH) CONTROL

-With its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum-alloy cylinder block assembly, the new 3.7L V-6 powerplant is exceptionally smooth during operation.
-Other factors that help reduce engine noise and vibration are a rigid forged-steel crankshaft, die-cast accessory mounts, and a stiff cast-aluminum alloy oil pan that reduces cylinder block flex.
+With its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum cylinder block assembly, the 3.7L V-6 powerplant is exceptionally smooth during operation.
+Other factors that help reduce engine noise and vibration are a rigid forged-steel crankshaft, die-cast accessory mounts and a stiff cast-aluminum oil pan that reduces cylinder block flex.

 100,000 MILE TUNE-UP INTERVALS